CocoIsNotBald/DeliverySaver/README.md

 - Template or entry can be easily shared via seed
 - Template ingredient can easily be changed via multiplier
 - Tell the price of the delivery order with fee and multiplier dinamically
-- Tell if your order is too large dinamically
+- Tell if your order is too large dynamically
 - Work in multiplayer
 - Template are saved in a json format and per save file to avoid overwhelming the user with too many templates